Xenotime: Occurrence

 Occurring as a minor accessory mineral, xenotime is found in pegmatites and other igneous rocks, as well as gneisses rich in mica and quartz.
 Associated minerals include biotite and other micas, chlorite group minerals, quartz, zircon, certain feldspars, analcime, anatase, brookite, rutile, siderite and apatite.
-Xenotime is also known to be diagenetic: It may form as minute grains or as extremely thin (less than 10 µ) coatings on detrital zircon grains in siliciclastic sedimentary rocks.
-The importance of these diagenetic xenotime deposits in the radiometric dating of sedimentary rocks is only beginning to be realised.
+Xenotime is also known to be diagenetic: It may form as minute grains or as extremely thin (less than 10 μ) coatings on detrital zircon grains in siliciclastic sedimentary rocks.
+The importance of these diagenetic xenotime deposits in the radiometric dating of sedimentary rocks is only beginning to be realized.
+The formation of uranium and lead in xenotime ores classifies xenotime as a U-Pb chronometer, meaning it can be used for geological dating using U-Th-Pb geochronology techniques.
+The spectrometry used in geochronology necessitates larger crystals of at least 10 μm, therefore SEM imaging is applied to identify crystals that meet the appropriate dimensions.
+After identification, there are various spectroscopy approaches and microprobes for geochronology: SIMS, EMPA, LA-ICP-MS, and ID-TIMS.
+Xenotime can be found in geological formations that formed from the mid-Archean age to the Mesozoic age, so geological dating using xenotime in sedimentary rocks is extensive and a useful application.

 Discovered in 1824, xenotime's type locality is Hidra (Hitterø), Flekkefjord, Vest-Agder, Norway.
 Other notable localities include: Arendal and Tvedestrand, Norway; Novo Horizonte, São Paulo, Novo Horizonte, Bahia and Minas Gerais, Brazil; Madagascar and California, Colorado, Georgia, North Carolina and New Hampshire, United States.
 A new discovery of gemmy, colour change (brownish to yellow) xenotime has been reported from Afghanistan and been found in Pakistan.
+Due to their isostructural nature, it is common for xenotime and zircon to co-crystallize together as composites; either forming crystal twins or growths over one another.
+In geochemistry, it is advantageous to do on site analysis of a given ore in order to determine the identities and the percentage of its compositions.
+A popular method of doing so is XEOL imaging, but another method has to be applied to xenotime-zircon ores because there is no way to distinguish between the intensities and color of their respective luminescence spectra, as both have green emissions at 580 nm.
+The alternative method involves annealing of the ore followed by Cathodluminescence (CI) imaging techniques.
+This technique increases the intensity of only the zircon composition, allowing for ease in analysis.
 North of Mount Funabuse in Gifu Prefecture, Japan, a notable basaltic rock is quarried at a hill called Maru-Yama: crystals of xenotime and zircon arranged in a radiating, flower-like pattern are visible in polished slices of the rock, which is known as chrysanthemum stone (translated from the Japanese 菊石 kiku-ishi).
 This stone is widely appreciated in Japan for its ornamental value.